YuSugihara/MutMap/README.md

        -o example_dir
 ```

-MutMap can automatically merge multiple FASTQs and BAMs.
+MutMap automatically merges multiple FASTQs and BAMs.
 Of course, you can merge FASTQs or BAMs using `cat` or `samtools merge` before input them to MutMap.
-If you specify `-c` multiple times, please make sure that those files include only 1 individual.
-On the other hand, `-b` can include more than 1 individuals because those are bulked samples.
-MutMap can automatically classify FASTQs and BAMs from whether comma exits or not.
+If you specify `-c` multiple times, please make sure that those files include only one individual.
+On the other hand, `-b` can include more than one individual because they are bulked samples.
+MutMap automatically classifies FASTQs and BAMs from whether comma exists or not.

 ### Example 5 : run MutPlot from VCF
 ```